-Jet2.com now operates more than 150 routes from bases at eight Northern UK airports.
+Jet2.com now operates more than 150 routes from bases at seven Northern UK airports.
 Sister company Jet2holidays offers over 1,000 hotels at more than 40 city and sun destinations.
 Plus, Fowler Welch is now one of the UK leaders for supply fast moving goods to the top supermarkets.

 The 1970s – Sowing the seeds of success

 1971 Art Carpenter gets his company off the ground

 Our story starts in 1971, when Art Carpenter sets up Carpenter's Air Services and Carpenter's Transport Ltd. He focuses his companies on flying radiant arrays of flowers from Guernsey to the UK mainland, and onwards to the wholesale markets.
 It's a process that Channel Express will go on to perfect from 1983 onwards (see for yourself further down this page).